About the Workshop

 Inspired by challenges like ImageNet in computer vision and HELM in language models, our mini-challenge invites participants to build or adapt AI agents that can automatically analyze datasets and generate visual data reports.

 The goal is to benchmark and accelerate progress in agent-based data analysis and communication.
-We will provide a starter kit and an evaluation setup to support participants.
+We will provide a starter kit and an evaluation server to support participants.
 During the testing period, you will be able to iteratively improve your agents by submitting them to the evaluation server.
-Afterward, you will submit the report generated by your best-performing agent to the PCS system by the submission deadline.
+By the submission deadline, you will submit a technical report (VGTC short paper format, up to 2 pages via the PCS system) that 1) describes how your best-performing agent was developed and 2) includes a link to its best generated report.

-More details, including datasets, templates, and submission instructions, will be released in June!
+More details, including datasets, templates, and submission instructions, can be found: visagent.org

 Important Dates